 - Whether or not overtime has been approved in advance, it must be paid if it is worked

-For more information on payment of non-exempt staff including Sunday and Holiday Pay, see the Exempt and Non-exempt Employee Pay policy and the FLSA Guidebook.
+For more information on payment of non-exempt staff including Sunday and holiday pay, see the Non-Exempt Staff Pay Policy.